As we delegate more and more of our daily tasks to smart devices, so apps are increasing in importance.

 That's because the app isn’t isolated - as such it’s exposed to lots of risks.
 It means you're not in control.

 But there is a second alternative to cloud-based app security aside from local app protection.
 In this second scenario, both the signing of the app and the robust protection we’ve mentioned above are carried out by Google or Amazon at their secure servers.

 Most app stores use cloud signing to secure apps.
 The benefit of this approach is that the keys that are used are a lot more robust.
 The downside is that these companies have their own methodologies for signing and there isn’t anything you can do to influence that.
 And as the process still involves people, there’s room for mistakes to happen such as cloned apps being approved for uploading.

-We need to remember that we’re all pioneers in this app journey.
-It’s easy to forget that apps have only been around for a decade or so given that they’re now so entrenched in our everyday lives.
+It's important to remember that we’re all pioneers in this application journey.
+Apps are now so entrenched in our everyday lives that it's easy to forget they've only been around for a decade or so.
 But there’s often a disconnect between the importance of an app to business success and the level of security it’s given.